sstark/gjfy/README.md

 you can turn on tls you must create a certificate file called `gjfy.crt` and a key file called `gjfy.key`.

+To turn down a bit on logging you can use the `-logterse` flag:

+    gjfy -logterse

+This will not log any HTTP requests, just access to secrets.

 Use `gjfy -help` for help.

 Options